EIE2-IAC-Labs/Lab0-devtools/README.md

 The `bash <(curl -fsSL https://raw.githubusercontent.com/EIE2-IAC-Labs/Lab0-devtools/main/tools/install.sh)` first runs `curl`, which downloads the [install script](./tools/install.sh) from GitHub.
 The contents of this file are then redirected to the `bash` shell to be executed.

 The `install.sh` script installs a few common dependencies before detecting what Operating System you are running on.
 It then runs one of the OS specific scripts in the same folder.
 These  compile Verilator from source, as well as install the riscv-gnu-toolchain from pre-compiled binaries.
+The Windows-specific script installs the usbipd library on Windows for connecting USB devices to WSL.

 ## Something didn't work